 These drugs are considered generally safe.
 However, a rare condition called osteonecrosis of the jaw has been linked to some bisphosphonates.
 This condition involves a wound that exposes bone and is difficult to heal, and can lead to infection.
 Most cases have occurred in people with cancer taking certain biphosphanates, and not in those with osteoporosis.
 Still, it is important to be aware of this condition and discuss it with both your doctor and dentist.
 A treatment plan and length of therapy needs to be discussed with you doctor as these guidelines are changing.

 SERMs are designed to provide the beneficial effects of estrogen therapy, without the disadvantages that have been seen in some studies, such as increased risk of heart attack, breast cancer, and stroke.
 Only one SERM, Evista, has been approved for treating osteoporosis as of 2007, but others are currently in development.
 Evista has been shown to reduce the risk of spine fractures, but it's not yet known if it reduces fractures in other areas, such as the hip.

-Estrogen therapy has been shown to decrease bone loss and reduce hip and spine fractures.
+Estrogen therapy (alone or in combination with progestin or bazedoxifene) has been shown to decrease bone loss and reduce hip and spine fractures.
 It replaces the estrogen levels that drop drastically during menopause.
 Unfortunately, it has also been linked to an increased risk for heart attack, breast cancer, and stroke, so the FDA recommends that you consider other osteoporosis medications first.